 “The oil rush changed the pace of the world, and greased the wheels of the machine age.
 It lit up the future, fueled wars, speeded peace and is still flowing strong.”

 References: Unless stated otherwise, the above quotes are from Paul Giddon's book "Early Days of Oil."

-Canoeing: Oil Creek offers a scenic float and is classed as a beginner’s creek under normal conditions.
+Canoeing and Kayaking: Oil Creek offers a scenic float and is classed as a beginner’s creek under normal conditions.
 Water levels can change rapidly and canoeists should call the park office for current water conditions.
-Generally, the canoeing season is from March to June.
+Generally, the canoeing season is from March to early June.

 Hunting: Hunting and Firearms: About 6,250 acres are open to hunting, trapping and the training of dogs during established seasons.
-Common game species are rabbit, deer, squirrel, turkey and ruffed grouse.
+Common game species are rabbit, deer, squirrel, turkey, black bear and ruffed grouse.